Oneledger/OLT/requirement.md

 Before ICO contract:
   - We deploy this contract the day before ICO
   - Buyer can send ETH to the contract and contract will send the one-day time locked token to the buyer

+## Technical requirement

+- add a active flag to active the token after it is listed
+- add a time locker for certain addresses(by default there is no locker, this is for company, early investor or development team).
+The locker will define a schedule to unlock the token that they can transfer or transferFrom